indigo-iam/opa-iam/README.md

 * Right now, in OPA the `REGEXP` matching algorithm is just a prefix for `wlcg.groups:`
   * don't think we use it in production and I guess matching groups would be the only use-case
   * we can even remove it
-* Still not clear to me how an "OPA Admin" can add a policy (just `POST <opa-host>/v1/data` returns error since `input` key is not found in JSON body)
 * Do we want to add and evaluate also audience with OPA?
-* Find a way to source from a file when testing.
+* Find a way to source from a file when testing
+* Not sure if there is a more friendly way to upload policies than JSON Patch